 Logic Priority

-Rules with higher priority will override conflicting rules with lower priority. aytm Logic (1) is the highest.
+Rules with higher priority override conflicting rules with lower priority. aytm Logic (1) is the highest.

-- RABBITS.
-Navigation, controlled by skips, set up in the editor’s UI (both direct & random modes)
+- Rabbits — navigation controlled by skips set up in the editor's UI (direct and random modes)

-- ORGANIC FLOW.
-By default - questions are shown sequentially from the first one to the last one.
+- Organic Flow — by default, questions are shown sequentially from first to last

 Using Square Brackets

-If you want to use square brackets in your survey in a way that is visible to the respondents, please use double square brackets.
-If you type: [[optional]] in a field, respondent will see [optional].
+To display square brackets to respondents, use double square brackets.
+If you type [[optional]] in a field, the respondent will see [optional].

 Case Sensitivity

-aytm Logic is not case sensitive, so [Q1I] would behave the same way as [q1i].
+aytm Logic is not case sensitive — [Q1I] behaves the same as [q1i].

 Combining Commands

-It is possible to have two or more logic commands together, e.g. [show if Q2][hide if Q1A4][Q1i].
-The system independently resolves the logic elements, and, if needed, combines them together with a logical AND operator.
-Let's see how it would work:
+You can combine two or more logic commands, e.g. [show if Q2][hide if Q1A4][Q1i].
+The system resolves each element independently and combines them with a logical AND operator:

-- The system would fetch an image from the Q1.
+- The system fetches the image from Q1.

-- If respondent saw Q2 and did not select Q1A4, this element will be shown.
+- If the respondent saw Q2 and did not select Q1A4, the element is shown.

-- If respondent didn't see Q2 and selected Q1A4, this element will not be shown.
+- If the respondent didn't see Q2 and selected Q1A4, the element is not shown.